Facebook

 License information was derived automatically

-This line chart displays birth rate (per 1,000 people) by date using the aggregation average, weighted by population in Australia.
+This scatter chart displays life expectancy at birth (year) against birth rate (per 1,000 people) in Australia.
 The data is about countries per year.